 - The circling of the cow dung hill, also called Parikrama, should be done barefoot as a mark of respect to Govardhan hill.
 Those with problems with their legs or feet and aged people are allowed to wear cloth-made shoes for the Parikrama.

 - The Parikrama should be completed and never left midway.
-Doing the latter means disrespecting Govardhan hill and Lord Krishna.
+Doing the latter means disrespecting Govardhan Hill and Lord Krishna.

 - Consumption of liquor, drugs, meat, and other non-vegetarian food is a strict no-no on this day.